-Based on this idea, we propose \textbf{Symphony-Coord}, a decentralized multi-agent framework that models agent selection as an \emph{online contextual bandit} problem~\citep{li2010contextual,lattimore2020bandit}.
+Based on this idea, we propose Symphony-Coord, a decentralized multi-agent framework that models agent selection as an \emph{online contextual bandit} problem~\citep{li2010contextual,lattimore2020bandit}.
 Symphony-Coord introduces a two-stage \emph{dynamic Beacon} routing protocol to achieve both scalability and adaptivity.
 In Stage~1, the system issues lightweight Beacon queries and performs \textbf{Top-$L$ candidate filtering} using prior capability signals and constraints, sharply reducing the candidate set to control communication and compute costs (a concern emphasized in multi-agent surveys)~\citep{guo2024llmsurvey}.
 In Stage~2, Symphony-Coord applies a \textbf{LinUCB}-style online selector over the shortlisted candidates~\citep{li2010contextual}.
 The selection score combines: (a) the current estimated reward (\emph{exploitation}) and (b) an uncertainty-driven upper-confidence bonus (\emph{exploration}), and is updated online after execution feedback~\citep{li2010contextual,lattimore2020bandit}.
 Concretely, Symphony-Coord constructs a context vector for each candidate by fusing task requirement features, the agent's static capability representation, and dynamic runtime signals (i.e., latency, load, reliability, availability, cost, throughput, and quota / rate limit).
 After task completion, corresponding feedback of these signals is used to update the LinUCB statistics~\citep{li2010contextual}, enabling adaptive routing that remains robust under task distribution shifts and agent failures/degradation (motivated by multi-agent challenges and robustness considerations)~\citep{guo2024llmsurvey}.
-Our contributions are as follows: \begin{enumerate}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Problem formulation.} We formalize subtask–agent routing as an online contextual bandit problem, treating each agent as an arm and constructing context features that integrate task requirements and agent states. \item \textbf{Two-stage dynamic Beacon routing.} We propose a practical routing pipeline: Top-$L$ candidate filtering reduces communication and inference overhead (a key systems challenge in LLM multi-agent settings), while LinUCB performs adaptive selection within the candidate set with an explicit exploration bonus. \item \textbf{Online learning closed loop.} We design a feedback-to-update mechanism that continuously improves routing decisions end-to-end, aligning with the sequential decision-making view of contextual bandits. \item \textbf{Theoretical guarantees.} Under the standard linear bandit assumption, we prove a high-probability sublinear regret bound, implying that average suboptimality decreases as experience accumulates; our analysis builds on established linear bandit regret analyses. \item \textbf{Empirical validation.} We evaluate Symphony-Coord in both simulation and real LLM benchmarks, following the common evaluation emphasis in LLM-based multi-agent research. \end{enumerate}
+Accordingly, Symphony-Coord should be viewed as a task-local online routing formulation and system architecture for heterogeneous LLM-agent pools, rather than a standalone new bandit algorithm.
+Our contributions are as follows: \begin{enumerate}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Problem formulation.} We formalize subtask–agent routing as an online contextual bandit problem, treating each agent as an arm and constructing context features that integrate task requirements and agent states. \item \textbf{Two-stage dynamic Beacon routing.} We propose a practical routing pipeline: Top-$L$ candidate filtering reduces communication and inference overhead (a key systems challenge in LLM multi-agent settings), while LinUCB performs adaptive selection within the retained candidate set with an explicit exploration bonus. \item \textbf{Online learning closed loop.} We design a feedback-to-update mechanism that continuously improves routing decisions end-to-end, aligning with the sequential decision-making view of contextual bandits. \item \textbf{Theory scope.} Under standard candidate-conditional linear bandit assumptions, we prove a high-probability sublinear regret bound for the selector and make explicit how Top-$L$ filtering and delayed post-vote feedback change the interpretation of this bound through filtering and deferred-update terms.